June 20, 2024

 Architectural Review and Modifications

 The Palm Desert Architectural Review Commission approved the project’s design review on April 23, 2024, with specific conditions to enhance the development’s aesthetic appeal.
-These conditions included extending the Contemporary mid-century roof elements to meet the main body of the roof and increasing the size of the crushed rock in dry stream beds to two inches or larger.
+These conditions included extending the Contemporary mid-century roof elements to meet the roof’s main body and increasing the crushed rock’s size in dry stream beds to two inches or larger.
 Pulte Homes has since revised its plans to incorporate these changes.

 Environmental Considerations